 About the 2021 Internews Fellows Program

 Internews is thrilled to introduce the first cohort of our newly established leadership development program.
-These organizations – and the accomplished individuals representing them – each work to serve their respective regions through rigorous investigative reporting, teaching digital skills and media literacy, advocating for human rights, digital rights, and environmental protections, and connecting underserved communities to the information and resources they need.
-They include advocacy and rights organizations, media outlets, and other capacity-building non-profits.
+These organizations – and the accomplished individuals representing them – include advocacy groups, digital and human rights organizations, media outlets, and other capacity-building non-profits.

 Oslobođenje represented by Almir Šećkanović

 Oslobodjenje published its first newspaper issue in August 1943 with the goal to provide timely, objective, and professional information to its readers.
 Since then, it has expanded its reporting to include television, digital media, as well as a daily newspaper with the same goal to cover issues affecting all citizens of Bosnia and Herzegovina.
 The media group continued its reporting even through the Bosnian War and the Siege of Sarajevo and has won numerous journalism awards throughout its existence.